Anthony of Padua

-He was born and raised by a wealthy family in Lisbon, Portugal, and died in Padua, Italy.
+Anthony was born to and raised by a wealthy family in Lisbon, Portugal, and died in Padua, Italy.
 Noted by his contemporaries for his powerful preaching, expert knowledge of scripture, and undying love and devotion to the poor and the sick, he was one of the most quickly canonized saints in church history, being canonized less than a year after his death.

 He was proclaimed a Doctor of the Church by Pope Pius XII on 16 January 1946.

 Life

 Early years

-Fernando Martins de Bulhões was born in Lisbon, Portugal.
+Anthony was born Fernando Martins de Bulhões in Lisbon, Portugal.
 While 15th-century writers state that his parents were Vicente Martins and Teresa Pais Taveira, and that his father was the brother of Pedro Martins de Bulhões, the ancestor of the Bulhão or Bulhões family, Niccolò Dal-Gal views this as less certain.
 His wealthy and noble family arranged for him to be instructed at the local cathedral school.
-At the age of 15, he entered the Augustinian community of Canons Regular of the Order of the Holy Cross at the Abbey of Saint Vincent on the outskirts of Lisbon.
+At the age of 15, he was received into the Canons Regular of the Order of the Holy Cross at the Abbey of Saint Vincent on the outskirts of Lisbon.

 In 1212, distracted by frequent visits from family and friends, he asked to be transferred to the motherhouse of the congregation, the Monastery of the Holy Cross in Coimbra, then the capital of Portugal.
 There, the young Fernando studied theology and Latin.